-Your water heater is probably the most underestimated appliance in your home.
-Seriously – without your water heater, you wouldn’t have any of these perks:
+Your water heater is probably the most underestimated system in your home.
+Think about it – without a water heater, you don’t have any of these perks:

 - Disinfected dishes